 In 1902, almost immediately after graduation from the Armour Institute of Technology, Judson drafted a sales pitch that he presented to his brother-in-law, A.W.
 Tobin.
 His enthusiasm for the project presented against the background of a developing gold rush atmosphere that was the auto industry carried the day and Judson soon had a partner in Tobin, a $2,000 investment of capital from his partner, a hayloft converted to a machine shop in Chicago, and a company named Autocar.

 Judson promoted his first engine with an eye-catching display that debuted at the 1903 Chicago Automobile Show.
 Obviously, to display their product at such a prestigious event Judson and Tobin must have had high expectations from this endeavor but the inundation of orders left them overwhelmed and ill-prepared.

 To fill these initial orders the company launched full-scale production simultaneously with the expansion of their fledgling facilities.
 By 1904, resultant of the exponential increase in orders, Judson and Tobin found themselves in the enviable position of needing to find a location suitable for dramatic expansion.

 Numerous communities and municipalities were offering prospective automotive manufacturers a wide array of incentives in exchange for the establishment of manufacturing facilities.
-The automotive industry was fast becoming a cash creation dynamo and every town wanted their share of the pie.
+The automotive industry was fast becoming a cash creation dynamo and every town wanted its share of the pie.

 One year later the company expanded operations to include an aircraft engine production and development division.
 This division, as with the rest of the company, would evolve with the rapidly changing technological innovations spurred by the automobile industry, and in 1929; it would become a subsidiary, Continental Aircraft Engine with the A-70, a 170 horsepower radial engine, as the foundation.